VicSRC Student Voice Awards

-The top 3 applicants for each award will be notified via email by Tuesday 12th September and will be invited to attend the VicSRC Recognition Awards Ceremony on Wednesday 11 October 2017.
+The top three applicants for each award will be notified via email by Tuesday 18th September and will be invited to attend the VicSRC Student Voice Awards Ceremony on Thursday 18th October 2018.
 Further information will be provided closer to the date.

 Judges reserve the right to award a joint first-place at their discretion.
 In this situation, the first-place winners will split the first-place grants equally

 Five case studies will be developed for use by the Department of Education and Training and VicSRC

 The case studies will be submitted to the Department of Education and Training with a video, a written overview, a photograph of the student / group / teacher / SRC / principal to be used on the website.
 There will also be demographic information provided on school size, location, type, and how the action links to student voice and civics and citizenship